 Jon looks great on screen, he has gymnastic prowess and martial arts skills, but this time he didn’t use his strengths, probably because of director’s and fight coordinator’s lack of skills to use his abilities right.

-Mineo is an experienced filmmaker with more than 20 film and TV credit so I cannot explain why this effort is so amateurish.
+Mineo is an experienced filmmaker with more than 20 films and TV credit so I cannot explain why this effort is so amateurish.

 The athletic Foo shows off some neat physical moves but most of the action sequences are uninspiringly mechanical and he doesn’t quite reach enough level of badassery during 80 minutes.

-Simple story about a revenge as you can understand from the title besides that this movie also was known as Rebirth and Bangkok Renaissance.
+A simple story about revenge as you can understand from the title besides that this movie also was known as Rebirth and Bangkok Renaissance.

-Bangkok Revenge will remind you a lot of classic martial arts films:
+Bangkok Revenge will remind you of a lot of classic martial arts films:

 - Rescue scene from a hospital reminds Hard to Kill with Steven Seagal